siddhesh/fortify-metrics/README.md

 ### Running

 Add `-fplugin=$PATH_TO/fmetrics.so -fplugin-arg-fmetrics-project=SOMENAME` to
-`CFLAGS` or `CXXFLAGS` of the project you intend to analyze.
+`CFLAGS` or `CXXFLAGS` of the project you intend to analyze and then build it.
 The output for every source file is written out to stderr in the form:

 ```
 SOMENAME:: TOTAL:BOS:BDOS